 This means that the users would have to consciously choose “Don’t protect mail activity”.
 This is highly unlikely, since nobody is eager to say, “No, I don’t want my data to be protected.”

 When a user starts Apple Mail, the download of the email from the host to their device begins.
 At indeterminate intervals, Apple will download all the images included in an email and create their copy on the Apple Privacy Cache.
-The proxy server with an IP address matching the general region of the user will then trigger a download.
-Apple will request the images contained in the email from the provider.
-These images will include tracking pixels.

 If the user opens the email a request to download and display the images will be triggered.
 But the request won’t come from the user’s host, they will come from the Apple cache instead.